carma-center/carma_slicer_extension/README.md

-CARMA Slicer Extension
+Cardiac MRI Toolkit Slicer Extension
 ======================

-The CARMA slicer extension encompasses a set of modules for use with the CARMA Afib DBP.
+The Cardiac MRI Toolkit slicer extension encompasses a set of modules for use with the CARMA Afib DBP.